vespCV/vespcv/README.md

 In recent years, the invasive Asian hornet (Vespa velutina) has posed a significant threat to honeybee populations and, consequently, to our ecosystems and agriculture.
 The `vespCV` project aims to develop an open-source non-profit automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.

 ### Problem Statement
-The Asian hornet threatens honeybees and can possibly disrupt local ecosystems.
-Beekeepers, Asian hornet controlers, and researchers need a reliable, easy-to-use way to spot these hornets early.
+The Asian hornet primarily preys on honeybees, which can lead to a decline in pollination performance, negatively impacting biodiversity and fruit cultivation.
+A single colony requires more than 11 kg of insect biomass annually.
+While honeybees are the most frequently predated species, wild pollinators and decomposers are also on their menu, along with nectar, which makes the Asian hornet also a nectar competitor.

 ### Solution Overview
-`vespCV` uses a Raspberry Pi 4 and a camera to automatically spot Asian hornets.
+Beekeepers, Asian hornet controlers, and researchers need a reliable, easy-to-use way to spot these hornets early. `vespCV` uses a Raspberry Pi 4 and a camera to automatically spot Asian hornets.
 It takes pictures, checks them with a computer vision model (YOLOv11s), and alerts you if an Asian hornet is found.

 ## Installation Instructions